Biomimetics Lab Logo

 Overview of Gecko Adhesion Project

 Geckos have the remarkable ability to run at any orientation on just about any smooth or rough, wet or dry, clean or dirty surface.
 The basis for geckos' adhesive properties is in the millions of micron-scale setae on each toe of the gecko form a self-cleaning dry adhesive.
 The tip of each seta consists of 100 to 1000 spatulae only 100 nanometers in diameter.
-Our interdisciplinary team of biologists and engineers has been working since 1998 developing models for how the natural nanostructures function in a hierachical combination of spatulae, spatular stalks, setal stalks, setal arrays, and toe mechanics, and developing nanofabrication processes which allow large arrays of hair patches to be economically fabricated.
+Our interdisciplinary team of biologists and engineers has been working since 1998 developing models for how the natural nanostructures function in a hierarchical combination of spatulae, spatular stalks, setal stalks, setal arrays, and toe mechanics, and developing nanofabrication processes which allow large arrays of hair patches to be economically fabricated.

 Keywords: synthetic gecko adhesion, gecko adhesive, gecko tape